gengstrand/clojure-news-feed/server/k8s/README.md

 makes all of its calls through a full reverse proxy which also sends performance data to another microservice which prepares it for ingestion into elasticsearch in a kibana friendly way.

-I don't recommend running the load test in minikube as it pretty much overwhelms it.
+I don't recommend running the load test in local Kubernetes as it will pretty much overwhelm your laptop.
 You should most probably conduct load tests on a real Kubernetes cluster.

 ### Optional Kong Integration